Adrian (costume designer): Sexuality and marriage

 Adrian married Janet Gaynor on August 14, 1939.
-Gaynor had been unmarried for six years since her previous marriage had ended.
-This relationship has been called a lavender marriage, since Adrian was openly gay within the film community while Gaynor was rumored to be gay or bisexual.
+Gaynor had been unmarried for five years since her previous marriage had ended.
+This relationship has been called a lavender marriage, since Adrian was openly gay within the film community while Gaynor was rumored to be bisexual.
 Both Adrian and Gaynor went on record to say they were happily married, and they remained so until his death in 1959.
 Gaynor and Adrian had one son, Robin (born July 6, 1940).

 Designer of American fashion

-In 1942 Adrian established Adrian, Ltd., at 233 North Beverly Drive, Beverly Hills, in the building formerly occupied by the Victor Hugo restaurant.
+In 1942, Adrian established Adrian, Ltd., at 233 North Beverly Drive, Beverly Hills, in the building formerly occupied by the Victor Hugo restaurant.
 (He had been courted by retailers to design for public sale but rebuffed those offers.
-In 1932 Macy's Cinema Shop had copied his work with the studio's tacit approval, much in the same way that department stores produced so-called "Paris fashions," which were unapproved copies of French couturiers' works.)
+In 1932, Macy's Cinema Shop had copied his work with the studio's tacit approval, much in the same way that department stores produced so-called "Paris fashions," which were unapproved copies of French couturiers' works.)

+He often worked with textile designer Pola Stout, in a famous collaboration that began in the 1940s.

 Adrian's fashion line filled the gap left by Paris, which could not export during the German occupation.
 American women responded to Adrian's clean-lined designs, and he exerted a strong influence on American fashion until the late 1940s.

-Adrian returned to M-G-M in 1952 for one film, Lovely to Look At.
+Adrian returned to MGM in 1952 for one film, Lovely to Look At.
 He was never nominated for an Academy Award as the costume category did not exist during the time of his major work for the studios.

 Illness, retirement, and death

 Adrian was stricken with a heart attack in 1952.
 Because he never assigned work to assistants, preferring to do all drafts and designs himself, the business could not be continued under his name.
 Consequently, he was forced to close Adrian, Ltd.

 Adrian and his wife Janet bought a fazenda (ranch) in Anápolis, in the state of Goiás, in the interior of Brazil.
 They spent a few years developing it, frequently in the company of their friends Richard Halliday and Mary Martin.

-In 1958 Adrian came out of retirement to design costumes for At the Grand, a musical version of the 1932 film Grand Hotel that starred Paul Muni and Viveca Lindfors and played only in Los Angeles and San Francisco.
+In 1958, Adrian came out of retirement to design costumes for At the Grand, a musical version of the 1932 film Grand Hotel that starred Paul Muni and Viveca Lindfors and played only in Los Angeles and San Francisco.

-In 1959 Adrian was hired to design costumes for the upcoming Broadway musical Camelot.
+In 1959, Adrian was hired to design costumes for the upcoming Broadway musical Camelot.
 While at work on this project in his studio, Adrian suffered a fatal heart attack.
 He was posthumously awarded the Tony Award for Best Costume Design in a Musical.
 He is buried in Hollywood Forever Cemetery.